coryjamesfisher/Udacity-FSWD-Linux-Server-Config/README.md

 # A summary of software you installed and configuration changes made.
 I have installed all of the following:
-postgres, apache, apache mod wsgi, git, nodejs, npm (an npm modules), python(and related modules)
+postgres, apache, apache mod wsgi, git, nodejs, npm (and npm modules), python(and related modules)

 # A list of any third-party resources you made use of to complete this project.
 https://discussions.udacity.com/t/markedly-underwhelming-and-potentially-wrong-resource-list-for-p5/8587 (tons of help)